ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   application specified on the Preconnection, see {{connection-props}}.
   Selection Properties of a Connection can only be queried, not set.

-* For Connections that are Established, Closing, or Closed: Transport Properties of the actual protocols that were selected and instantiated.
+* For Connections that are Established, Closing, or Closed (TODO: double-check if closed belongs here): Transport Properties of the actual protocols that were selected and instantiated.
 These features correspond to the properties given in {{transport-props}} and include Selection Properties and Protocol Properties.